getodk/xforms-spec/_sections/30-bindings.md

 * `*` argument can be repeated
 * `|` alternative argument is allowed

-The functions are categorized based on their main usage.
-There are no rules associated with these categories and some functions could belong to multiple categories.
+For convenience, the functions are categorized based on their main usage.
+Some functions could be argued to (also) belong in another category.
+However, the data type rules mentioned above are the same for all functions, regardless of the category they have been placed under.

 | function                                  | returns | description |
 |-------------------------------------------|---------|-------------|